pkainulainen/test-with-spring/intermediate-package/writing-end-to-end-tests/spring-boot/README.md

-# Configuring End-to-End Tests
+# Writing End-to-End Tests

-This example demonstrates how you can configure your end-to-en tests when you are using Spring Boot.
+This example demonstrates how you can write end-to-en tests when you are using Spring Boot.

 ## Running the Web Application